raspberrypilearning/sense-hat-random-sparkles/en/step_6.md

 ## Add a loop

-Rather than have to keep running your program, you can add a loop so that it will keep going.
+Rather than running your program over and over by pressing <kbd>F5</kbd>, you can add a loop so that it will keep running by itself.

 + You can use the `sleep` module to pause the program between pixels.
 To do so, first add another `import` to the top of your file.